ravinggenius/notes/README.markdown

-Experimental Sinatra project using Compass.
+Simple project to serve notes in YAML format.